shishan-foo/shishan-foo.github.io/_posts/2019-09-26-Redirect-with-Config-File.md

 ### Target
 There are two websites, one for desktop and another lite version for mobile devices.
-To switch between these two websites seamlessly, I decide to use redirect action in the web.config file, which can avoid rendering any content before redirect.
+To switch between these two websites seamlessly, I decide to use redirect action in the web.config file, which can avoid rendering content before redirect.

 ### Plan